SymSpell vs. BK-tree: 100x faster fuzzy string search & spell checking

 I. Approximate string search algorithms

-Approximate string search allows to lookup a string in a list of strings and return those strings which are close according to a specific string metric.
+Approximate string search allows to lookup a string in a list of strings and return those strings which are close according to a specific string metricarrow-up-right.

-There are are many are different string metrics like Levenshtein, Damerau-Levenshtein, Hamming distance, Jaro-Winkler and Strike a match.
+There are are many are different string metrics like Levenshteinarrow-up-right, Damerau-Levenshteinarrow-up-right, Hamming distancearrow-up-right, Jaro-Winklerarrow-up-right and Strike a matcharrow-up-right.

-I will compare four different algorithms to lookup a string in a list of strings within a maximum edit distance according to the Damerau-Levenshtein string metric.
+I will compare four different algorithms to lookup a string in a list of strings within a maximum edit distancearrow-up-right according to the Damerau-Levenshteinarrow-up-right string metric.

 For spelling correction an additional word frequency associated with every term can be used to sort and filter the results (suggestions) further.